Chuks-Chuks/Geo-Project/README.md

 ### 🛠️ Step 3: Load Shapefile into RDS

-If you’re on Ubuntu, install GDAL tools if not already: (I created a EC2 instance and created the needed setup)
+If you’re on Ubuntu, install GDAL tools:

 ```sh
 sudo apt-get update
 sudo apt-get install gdal-bin
 ```

+On **Windows**, use [OSGeo4W](https://trac.osgeo.org/osgeo4w/) or [GDAL binaries](https://gdal.org/download.html) to install GDAL/OGR tools.
+Use [wget for Windows](https://eternallybored.org/misc/wget/) and [unzip](https://gnuwin32.sourceforge.net/packages/unzip.htm) if needed, or extract ZIP files with Windows Explorer.

 Then load the shapefile into your RDS/PostGIS database (replace placeholders with your actual credentials):